bionicbone/Huey-Nav-Lights/README.md

 is going on at all times.
 In fact, its probably fair to say its more a PIC Controller tutorial than project code.

+For those without "mikroBasic PRO for PIC" installed the key file is: Huey 450.mbas which can be viewed with any text editor.

 Breadboard example of project can be seen on YouTube here: https://www.youtube.com/watch?v=7cM7Or5Pfu0